-Other than the disclosures below, information regarding the directors and executive officers of the Company appears in the Company's Proxy Statement for the Annual Meeting of Stockholders to be held May 29, 2024 ("Proxy Statement") under the captions "Board Nominees," "Continuing Directors," "Executive Officers Who Are Not Directors" and "Meeting and Committees of the Board of Directors - Audit Committee" and is incorporated herein by this reference.
+Other than the disclosures below, information regarding the directors and executive officers of the Company appears in the Company's Proxy Statement for the Annual Meeting of Stockholders to be held May 28, 2025 ("Proxy Statement") under the captions "Board Nominees," "Continuing Directors," "Executive Officers Who Are Not Directors" and "Meeting and Committees of the Board of Directors - Audit Committee" and is incorporated herein by this reference.
 Information regarding Section 16(a) beneficial ownership appears in the Company's Proxy Statement under the caption "Section 16(a) Beneficial Ownership Reporting Compliance" and is incorporated herein by this reference.

 Code of Ethics.
 The Company has adopted a Code of Business Conduct and Ethics that applies to all of its directors, officers and employees.
-This code is publicly available on the Company's website at: https://s28.q4cdn.com/653305835/files/doc downloads/governance/Code of Business Conduct Ethics.pdf.
+This code is publicly available on the Company's website at: https://investor.flushingbank.com/media/document/6812de87-72ab-4d2c-9aa9-78f5c4c9d69f/assets/Code-of-Business-Conduct-Ethics-FB-Website.pdf?disposition=inline.